Report on Government Services 2018

 - The objectives for services to be provided in an equitable and efficient manner.

-Indicators that are linked to the high-level vision are outcomes indicators, whereas indicators that report on the effectiveness of service delivery, or how equitable or efficient the service delivery is, are outputs indicators.
+Indicators that are linked to the high-level vision are outcome indicators, whereas indicators that report on the effectiveness of service delivery, or how equitable or efficient the service delivery is, are output indicators.
 These are discussed in more detail below.

 The objectives in this Report are similar across jurisdictions.
 However, the priority given to each objective can vary.
 For example, one jurisdiction might prioritise improving accessibility and another might prioritise improving quality.
 The Report focuses on the extent that each shared objective for a service has been met.